Share This Page | | |

 School Dinner

 Our school dinners are cooked on site and are designed to meet the standards for schools set by the Food Standard Agency.
 Children can select from different main dinner options (at least one is a vegetarian option), jacket potato with salad or sandwiches.
 Children are offered water or milk to drink with their school dinner.
-Menus are available on our website.
+Menus are available from school.

 Packed Lunches